Which RGB Adapter should I use?

 However, it is not without its issues.
 First, this connector is friction-based - it's held in place by the friction between the pins and the socket.
 Just a little variation in either the pins or the socket will make the connection loose and prone to disconnects.
 Because of that, we recommend that you use some electrical tape to ensure that the connection stays tight.
 Some devices are even coming with "connection locks" because of this issue - that should give you an idea of how common the problem really is.
 Second, it is possible to wind up connecting this to a 4-pin, 12V RGB header, which will completely destroy your 5V digital RGB LEDs.
 Even though the connection is keyed (by the removal of a pin), it's possible to use a 4-pin extension to wind up connecting this to a 12V header.
 And while it does take some effort, we've actually seen folks do this - resulting in an uncontrolled and unplanned release of magic blue smoke.

-We have two versions of the motherboard adapter - one for 3-pin Corsair Lighting Channel connections found on the Commander Pro and Lighting Node Pro and one for 4-pin Corsair Fan connections found on the RGB Fan LED Hub and the Lighting Node Core.
-Adapters won't work with the Commander Core.
+We have two versions of the motherboard adapter - one for 3-pin Corsair Lighting Channel connections found on the Commander Pro and Lighting Node Pro and one for 4-pin Corsair Fan connections found on the RGB Fan LED Hub, Lighting Node Core, Commander Core, and Commander Core XT.
+Note that the Commander Core requires a firmware update from the original release and you'll need to manually defined the fans.

 Before Asus and MSI came along, this was the most commonly seen connector for addressable RGB - a 3-pin JST-SM connection.
 It's also sometimes referred to as just plan "JST" but that's not accurate.
 JST is a company - Japan Solderless Terminals - that makes a wide variety of different types of connectors.
 The SM series is just one type and we also see other types of JST connectors, such as XH and PH, used in some computer RGB implementations.
 It's a connector that you will often see on inexpensive, off-the-shelf WS2812B strips that you can get from a wide variety of sources that don't specifically target computer system RGB.
 It's a good, solid connection with a positive lock that doesn't come loose easily.
 In that way, it's far superior to the "motherboard" style connector adopted by the various motherboard manufacturers.
 However, it doesn't have a wire-to-board interface and it's a bit bulky, making it somewhat less than ideal for use in computer system RGB, where you need to connect to the board (somehow) and space can often be tight.